rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 ### Suggested workflows for faster builds of the compiler

-There are two workflows that are useful for faster builders of the compiler.
+There are two workflows that are useful for faster builds of the compiler.

 **Check, check, and check again.** The first workflow, which is useful